nodejs/mentorship/README.md

 - You will gain experience in contributing to OSS in general and Node.js contributing practices.

-- You will recieve personalized help in understanding various projects under Node.js and improving your skills.
+- You will receive personalized help in understanding various projects under Node.js and improving your skills.

-- You will have an opportunity to work on soft skills such as communicating and problem solving.
+- You will have an opportunity to work on soft skills such as communication and problem solving.

 ##### Mentors will help out in the following

-- General guidance (any topic related to Node.js ecosystem and javascript)
+- General guidance (any topic related to Node.js ecosystem and javascript).

-- Guidance for contributing to Node.js OSS
+- Guidance for contributing to Node.js OSS.

-- Pair programming
+- Pair programming.

-- Code review
+- Code review.

 #### Benefits for mentors

 - You will get to meet talented people from across the Node.js community.

-- You will have the opportunity to practice mentoring people through guidance and communication, which is a valuable skill for any manager or a leader.
+- You will have the opportunity to practice mentoring people, giving guidance and sharing your knowledge, which is a valuable skill for any manager or a leader.

-- You will show your commitment to help to the Node.js OSS.
+- You will show your commitment to help the Node.js OSS project.

 - You will be invited to Node.js events at a discount, and might get invited to speak in Node.js events and conferences.